Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Introduction

 \section{Introduction}

-Radio detection can be employed to measure cosmic-rays, photons, and neutrinos generating extensive air showers and particle cascades in dense media \citet{Tim_review}\citet{Frank_review}.
+Radio detection can be employed to measure cosmic-rays, photons, and neutrinos generating extensive air showers and particle cascades in dense media \cite{Tim_review, Frank_review}.
 Since the radio emission is proportional to the number of electrons and positrons in the cascade, by quantifying the underlying signal of a measured radio pulse we can access the electromagnetic component of a shower, and, thus, estimate the electromagnetic energy of the originating particle.
-Since the electromagnetic energy is proportional to the area integral of the energy fluence (the energy deposit per unit area in terms of radio waves)\citep{AERA_Energy_PRL}, a correct reconstruction of the electromagnetic energy and its uncertainty relies on the determination of the energy fluence and its uncertainty.
+As the electromagnetic energy is proportional to the area integral of the energy fluence (the energy deposit per unit area in terms of radio waves) \cite{AERA_Energy_PRL}, a correct reconstruction of the electromagnetic energy and its uncertainty relies on the determination of the energy fluence and its uncertainty.

 The total energy fluence $f_\mathrm{tot}$ at a given antenna position is the time integral of the Poynting vector.
 For discretely sampled measurements, this means:

 where $\Delta t$ is the sampling interval of $\Vec{E}(t)$, the observed three-dimensional electric-field vector (in the equation broken down into its components), $\epsilon_0$ is the vacuum permittivity, and $c$ is the speed of light.
-Note that the evaluation of eqn.\ref{eq:poynting} does not depend on the choice of the coordinates system into which $\Vec{E}(t)$ is decomposed.
 In an analogous way, we can express the energy fluence as the sum of component-dependent contributions $f_\mathrm{pol}$:

-Unlike other measurements in the field of particle physics, where the noise consistently adds up with the signal and can easily be subtracted from the latter, radio measurements require a more sophisticated treatment of the noise.
-The measured radio pulse is either enhanced or diminished compared to the true signal depending on the phase of the radio noise.
-In other words, since the phase of the radio noise is randomly distributed, the signal and the noise can add up constructively or destructively.
-This makes the evaluation of the fluence in the presence of noise non-trivial, especially at low signal-to-noise ratios (SNR)\cite{Frank_noise}.\\
+In radio measurements, the noise requires a sophisticated treatment: the measured pulse is either enhanced or diminished compared to the true signal depending on the random phase of the noise.
+This makes the evaluation of the fluence in the presence of noise non-trivial, especially at low signal-to-noise ratios (SNR) \cite{Frank_noise}.\\